haseebriaz1/test-rep/README.md

 test-rep
 ========
-A quick TDD based dev enviroment demo to create a MVC based TODO app in Vanilla JS without using a framework.
+A quick TDD based dev enviroment demo to create an MVC based TODO app in Vanilla JS without using a framework.